Italian Caprese Pasta Salad

 Now, this salad is more a combination of ideas than any genuine Italian recipe, but that doesn’t make it any less delicious.
 Short pasta is tossed with a tangy pesto dressing, then combined with all those wonderfully summery Italian flavours: sweet tomatoes, creamy mozzarella and spicy fresh basil.
 It’s good and bursting with flavour.

-Because pasta salads are generally served cold, I have boosted the tomato flavour by adding sun-dried tomatoes into the mix.
+Because pasta salads are generally served cold, I have boosted the tomato flavour by adding sun-dried tomatoes.
 Tangy capers and a grating of fresh Parmesan round everything out.
-This salad is excellent served just by itself, but it’s also fantastic to bring to a barbecue or picnic, or for portioning up to take to work.
+This salad is excellent served just by itself, but it’s also fantastic to bring to a barbecue or picnic or portion up to take to work.
 As always, it’s important to taste as you go along and season to taste.

 Have you seen any signs of autumn approaching?
 Or is it still high summer where you are?
 Let me know in the comments below! xJ